Is Brussels safe to visit? A comprehensive safety guide

 Scams

-Similarly to muggers and pickpockets, scams are also quite common in other European capitals that get a lot of tourists.
+Scams can occur European capitals that get a lot of tourists.
 You should be mindful of the advice given to you on the street as scammers might pose as friendly locals but will instead be trying to point you towards a place that will overcharge you.

 You might also be able to spot fake petitions or scammers trying to sell counterfeit products, so it is recommended to not give your money to people on the street.
-If you do buy something from a street vendor make sure that you double check the amount of change that you get back since they will often try to give you less.
+If you do buy something from a street vendor make sure that you double check the amount of change that you get back since they might try to give you less.
 On top of that, never trust your luggage to strangers offering to help, and make sure that any taxis that you enter are registered and are using the meter since they might try to overcharge foreigners.

 Is Brussels safe to travel alone

 Some people like to explore European countries by themselves, but it is important to see whether a place is safe for solo travel first.
 When taking a trip to Belgium, Brussels is an attractive city to travel to.
-Although it is not the most dangerous city in the country, it is advised to not walk around alone at night.
-This doesn't mean that solo travel is impossible but you'll need to be careful, and try to stick to crowded places and tourist areas which have an increased police presence.

 Since Belgium is a safe country ranked 21st on the Bounce Women Travel Safety Index, it can also be a good place for solo female travelers to go.
 Whether you're a man or a woman you should be aware of your surroundings when going anywhere on your own and use your common sense if you feel uncomfortable in a situation.
 Don't go down any quiet or dark streets at night, and be careful when in transport hubs.